-The MOTBCB Snake River to Rattlesnake Creek route begins at the east end of Old Oregon Trail Road, just north of Exit 120 on Interstate 84.
+The Oregon Trail Scenic Byway Snake River to Rattlesnake Creek route begins at the east end of Old Oregon Trail Road, just north of Exit 120 on Interstate 84.
 This is the western exit for Glenns Ferry.
 Interstate 84 does not have a westbound exit here so westbound travelers must exit at Exit 121 and travel through Glenns Ferry and then north to this location.
 This point will be mile 0 for the Snake River to Rattlesnake Creek driving guide.
 All services are available in Glenns Ferry.
-There are no services available on this section of the back country Byway.
+There are no services available on this section of the scenic byway.